Pathwise uniqueness of the squared Bessel and CIR processes with skew reflection on a deterministic time dependent curve: Introduction

-In this article we investigate pathwise uniqueness of squared Bessel and Cox-Ingersoll-Ross (CIR) processes that are perturbed by a constant multiple of a local time on a deterministic time dependent curve.
-These processes form a natural generalization of the classical squared Bessel and CIR processes.
-Local times on curves already appear in \cite{dav}, \cite{ei}, \cite{bb}, \cite{bcs}, in \cite{peskir} where an It\^o formula involving such local times is derived, as a particular case of a general It\^o formula in \cite{etz}, and in \cite{RuTr4}, \cite{Tr5}.
-The tractability of stochastic differential equations involving local times on curves has been facilitated by the work \cite{peskir} with resulting recent applications in financial mathematics, see e.g. \cite{mij}, \cite{peskir2}.
-Quite different natural generalizations of squared Bessel processes without occuring local time such as squared Bessel processes and squared Ornstein-Uhlenbeck processes with negative dimensions or negative starting points were studied in \cite{GoeYor}. \\ Our motivations are various.
+Our motivations are various.
 First, we can regard the perturbation as introduction of a new parameter that provides potentially additional insight on (the singularity and the properties of) the classical original processes.
-This is indicated further below where we explain our pathwise uniqueness results.
+This is indicated further below in \ref{exandunique} where we explain our pathwise uniqueness results.
 From a theoretical point of view we are interested in general pathwise uniqueness results for diffusions in dimension one whose diffusion and drift coefficients satisfy the Yamada-Watanabe conditions (see the original article \cite{YamWat}, or e.g. the textbook \cite[Chapter IX, \S 3]{RYor}) and which have an additional concrete reflection term.
 The here considered skew reflected processes are special but typical examples of such diffusions with non-Lipschitz diffusion coefficient and parabolic local time.
 In particular, our developed method for proving pathwise uniqueness gives a first hint how to treat the challenging general problem.
 To our knowledge it is the first time that such singular equations (degenerate non-Lipschitz diffusion coefficient plus local time on a curve), which are in close relation to boundary crossing problems and hitting times of deterministic curves of the original processes, are studied.
 The boundary crossing problem itself is classical, see e.g. \cite{khi}, \cite{ler} and references therein, \cite{dur}, and in particular \cite{GoeYor} and references therein for the case of Bessel processes where the given curve reduces to a constant line, i.e. a so-called barrier.
 Quite important and intensive work on pathwise uniqueness of one dimensional stochastic differential equations with non-trivial coefficients and reflection term has been done (see e.g. \cite{veret}, \cite{LeGall2}, \cite{bp}, \cite{rut}, \cite{ouk2}, \cite{mak}).
 However, it is remarkable that even in the simplest case when the time dependent curve reduces to a constant, none of these covers our considered processes with the\lq\lq standard\rq\rq coefficients in dimension one.
 Thus, there definitely arises a theoretical need for the investigation of such equations.
 Our final motivations concern applications.
 Processes of the studied type and their square roots can be well applied in financial mathematics (see e.g. \cite{dgs}, \cite{dgs2}, and below).
-Therefore, the tractability of such processes is an important issue.\\ Let us look in detail at the mentioned processes.
-We fix a continuous function $\lambda^2:\R^+\to \R^+$ that is locally of bounded variation.
-For parameters $\sigma,\delta>0, b\ge 0$, $p\in(0,1)$, consider a solution to
+Therefore, the tractability of such processes is an important issue.